-IT departments are increasingly pressured to have dual roles: operate as a utility provider while also partnering with the business to drive innovation.
+Context and Introduction to Metric IT departments are increasingly pressured to have dual roles: operate as a utility provider while also partnering with the business to drive innovation.
 While there is no one-size-fits-all approach to managing the business of IT, some key financial metrics can help you balance these two responsibilities.
-In this blog post, we will explain five financial metrics that you can use to measure IT efficiency.
-We will also provide recommendations on how you can use these metrics effectively to manage the business of IT.
-We recently released an Executive Brief detailing 11 financial metrics that you can use for optimizing the business value of IT.
-These financial metrics can be employed for tracking IT service delivery, IT efficiency and business transformation.
+This blog series will run every Monday for the next few months and discuss a financial metric that you can use to run IT like a business.
+Metric for the Week: Operating Profit and Margin

 Cost allocation is an integral part of managing IT like a business.
 IT leaders must select the right strategy to allocate costs, based on their business needs.
 You can then gain visibility into the fully loaded cost and quality of IT services and communicate the value of IT to business leaders.
 You can also reduce cost without reducing quality and align with business priorities through a collaborative budgeting and planning process.

 The Technology Business Management Council (TBM Council) commissioned Forrester Consulting to evaluate the metrics that CIOs use to communicate the performance and contribution of IT to business objectives.
 Our four-part series will highlight the key recommendations from the Forrester report.
 Download the whole report here.

 My last blog post discussed how IT cost transparency aligns business and IT goals.
 I’ve seen how showing back the expense of some services to business units can dramatically change the way IT is perceived.

 Service costs are comprised of your unit costs, plus the costs of the activities and products that constitute the value of the service to the business.
 For example, a desktop service includes more than just a PC (hardware).
 It also includes the setup, maintenance, technical support, network, and software.
 Without those additional components, a desktop is of little value to the business consumer.